 Over the next 20 years, the golden age of Broughton, there emerged 2 major poets in Hugh MacDiarmid and JK Annand, 130 names were placed in the Open Bursary list at Edinburgh University and every major scholarship within Edinburgh University was secured by Broughton former pupils in the faculties of Arts, Science, Law and Medicine.

 The school song is called “Broughton for Ever” and was written and composed in 1917.
 The words were written by George Ogilvie, an English Master and the music was written by George Hume from Broughton Elementary School.
 The song was “dedicated to the memory of the teachers, students and pupils who died for their country in the Great War”.

 The school badge was designed in 1924 by JG Sinclair and the motto was selected by the Headmaster of the time, Mr Blacklaws.
 The motto “fortiter et recte” means “bravely and uprightly”.

 Broughton moved from McDonald Road to Carrington Road in 1972 and thus Broughton became a Comprehensive Secondary school.
 The Head Teacher at the time was Dr Shepherd.
 The building had been long promised and pupils and staff were astonished at the space and size of the new building.
 In the years that followed, the school roll rose due to an influx of pupils from Drummond High.

 The City of Edinburgh Music School, situated in Broughton High, was established in 1980.
 It was originally named The Lothian Specialist Music School but was renamed when the Regional Councils were reorganised.

-In the 1986 there was a fire in the library, destroying everything.
+In 1986 there was a fire in the Library, destroying everything.
 The Library was reopened on 5 May 1987 by author Joan Lingard.

 In March 1990 the school was struck by tragedy when 5 senior pupils were killed in a car accident.
 A memorial garden on the school grounds was created in their honour.